 A well-thought out loyalty scheme is a great defensive play but the bar is continuously being raised in terms of what a scheme needs to offer.
 If a loyalty scheme is enticing, it can encourage habitual visits, although such schemes can also have a detrimental impact on an operator’s bottom line.

 But technology is changing things.
 NPD Group’s research has shown that when an app is offered for ordering ahead for pick up in-store, consumers are less inclined to be loyal.
 Levels of habitual visits involving an app for pick up are currently much lower (17%) than is the case overall (24%).
 So, apps can disrupt consumer habits by offering convenience, short-term discounts, money-off vouchers, or even free products.
 The NPD Group predicts that app visits will grow much faster than the general market.
 Currently accounting for 146m visits a year, app visits are set to account for 28% of total eating out market growth over the next two years, reaching almost 200m visits a year by 2019.
 This means the potential disruption of habitual visits will become more significant in future.

 Cyril Lavenant added: “Consumers pick a foodservice brand because they know it will offer a good experience.
 And the operators know that it is more important than ever to stand out from the competition, especially as the frequency at which British adults eat out has

 declined by nearly 4% over the last decade.
 Competition is fierce, and anybody in the foodservice industry is under significant pressure constantly to improve.
 Even the most habitual of customers can suddenly switch allegiance.
 So, operators cannot afford to be complacent, or confuse consumer habit with consumer loyalty.
-When consumers have a good experience they come back for more, but when that experience disappoints, there are plenty of other choices out there.”If you have any question about "British foodservice consumers are creatures of habit when they eat out" press release, please let us know.
+When consumers have a good experience they come back for more, but when that experience disappoints, there are plenty of other choices out there.”If you have any questions about this press release, please contact us.